 The big day is coming faster than you can say 4:30 pm sundown, and while you probably have your major Thanksgiving recipes sorted, there’s still time for 11th hour inspiration.
 After all, traditional Thanksgiving dishes—your turkey and stuffing and mac and cheese—are glorious, but also a parade of beige.
-A dash of sumac or spritz of saffron spray has a way of making even tired foods taste brand new.
+A dash of sumac or sprinkle of cobanero chili has a way of making even tired foods taste brand new.

 That’s why we’ve put together a handy cheat sheet for sprucing up your tried-and-true dishes that may need a little color.
 Versatility is the order of the day here—ingredients that go with recipes you already have so you don’t need to reinvent your menu.
 Holidays are stressful enough.
 Let these gems help your favorite dishes shine so you can focus on the important things: getting a prime post-meal seat on the sofa for football.